vinaydhegde/testdriven-site/_posts/2017-06-12-02-part3-flask-bcrypt.markdown

 1. Do they pass?
 1. Are they faster?
 (0.371s vs 4.322s on my end)

+> Need help deciding how many rounds to use in production?
+Check out [this]((https://security.stackexchange.com/questions/17207/recommended-of-rounds-for-bcrypt)) Stack Exchange article.

 With that, let's get JWT up and running...